meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

       assert base32_crockford.decode(base32_crockford.encode(input_int)) == input_int
 ```

-Since this decoding scheme only works for non-negative integers, we specify to the **generator** of input data to only generate integers with a minium value of zero: `some.integers(min_value=0)`.
+Since this decoding scheme only works for non-negative integers, we specify to the **generation strategy** of input data to only generate integers with a minium value of zero: `some.integers(min_value=0)`.
+Once again the test passes.

 ## Property: A naive method should still give the same result
 Sometimes we can get the desired solution through a naive, unpractical way that is not acceptable to use in production code: That might be due to execution time being to slow, memory consumption too high or it requiring special dependencies that are not acceptable to install in production.